CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/03-initialization.md

 The following steps need to be done to initialize the virtual appliance:
 1. Change hostname and networking parameters (if needed)
 2. Update the system
+3. Obtain credentials to CZERTAINLY docker repository
-3. Prepare configuration and prepare server certificate sign request
+3. Prepare configuration
+  1. prepare & upload certificate for CZERTAINLY HTTPS administrative interface
+  2. upload your trusted certificate lists
+  3. update password for postgress database
+  4. configure version and components of CZERTAINLY to install
-4. Deploy CZERTAINLY
+4. Install CZERTAINLY

 ## Change hostname and networking parameters